webpagetech/gedit-routeros/README.md

 ### Installation:

 1. Get the src files
-  A. download the __gedit-routeros-master.zip__ file from Github
+  a. download the __gedit-routeros-master.zip__ file from Github

 2. Unzip the src files
-  A. unzip the file so that the zip file within it _(gedit-routeros.zip)_ is within your ~/Downloads Folder
+  a. unzip the file so that the zip file within it _(gedit-routeros.zip)_ is within your ~/Downloads Folder
     * `cd ~/Downloads && unzip gedit-routeros-master.zip`

 3. Open a __root__ terminal
-  A. open a terminal
+  a. open a terminal
     * `su root`
       * or
     * `sudo -s`
       * to gain root access

 4. Copy __gedit-routeros.zip__ to Gedit's usr share folder
   * `cp ~/Downloads/gedit-routeros.zip /usr/share/gtksourceview-3.0/`
 5. cd to Gedit's usr share folder